DaviAC0808/DaviAC0808/README.md

 - 👋 Hi, I’m @DaviAC0808
 - 👀 I’m interested in problem solutions
-- 🌱 I’m currently learning Java and python
+- 🌱 I’m currently learning Java, HTML, CSS and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on sites
 - 📫 How to reach me? in @daviaguiarcardoso on instagram

 <!---